Green Bee LifeGreen Bee Life

 • While bosm means “aromatic”.

 Benet demonstrated that the ancient word for cannabis is Kaneh-Bosm and that it is mentioned 5 times in the Old Testament!
-It is said to be a ‘fragrant kane’ designated as kaneh-bosm.
+It is said to be a ‘fragrant kane’ and is designated as kaneh-bosm.
 As well, it was written as part of the holy anointing oil – as evident from Exodus 30:22 -33 when prophet-shaman Moses goes to speak to the Lord he goes into an enclosure called ‘the tent of the meeting’ where he covers himself in (hemp) oil and places some of it in the incense altar- he then burns it and speaks to the Lord through a pillar of smoke over the incense altar.

 High Dining Founder, Barbie Sommars and Mary Jane University co-Founder Frances Schauwecker explain on GBL TV's Maria's Kitchen, how far back cannabis dates and why historically many believe when the God's spoke, there was smoke.